slevithan/regex-recursion/README.md

 [![npm version][npm-version-src]][npm-version-href]
 [![bundle][bundle-src]][bundle-href]

 This is an official plugin for [Regex+](https://github.com/slevithan/regex) that adds support for recursive matching up to a specified max depth *N*, where *N* can be between 2 and 100.
-Generated regexes are native JavaScript `RegExp` instances, and support all regular expression features except numbered backreferences (support could be added in future versions).
+Generated regexes are native JavaScript `RegExp` instances.

 Recursive matching is added to a regex via one of the following (the recursion depth limit is provided in place of *`N`*):